lijason103/BrighterTime/README.md

 # BrighterTime
 ## Challenges
-* 1. **Financial and economical challenge with getting proper mental health treatment:** This app offers the users to access resources and mental health professionals for free.
-These professionals could be volunteers.
+* 1. **Financial and economical challengs of accessing proper mental health treatment:** BrighterTime offers users free access to resources and mental health professionals (who may volunteer to use the application).
-* 2. **Difficulty searching and accessing resources:** Provides searching on a database of trained professionals using Algolia
+* 2. **Difficulty searching for and accessing resources:** The application allows users to search for trained professionals through Algolia.
-* 3. **Peer support Connection:** "The Wall" page of the app provides a space for the users to share their thoughts anonymously, also civillians can write thank-you massages
+* 3. **Peer support Connection:** The "Wall" feature of the app provides a space for the users to share their thoughts anonymously and express their gratitude.
-* 4. **Simple machine training algorithm:** "The text analysis algorithm can be trained for better occuracy of user's risk by using more scenarios and can be trained to determine to evaluate good/bad helping."
+* 4. **Simple machine training algorithm:** The text analysis algorithm can be trained to accurately determine a user's risk through various scenarios and evaluate the quality of their treatment.
-* 5. **Messaging and Text Integration:** Using messaging between users and trained professionals via text.
+* 5. **Messaging and text integration:** BrighterTime provides a messaging system for users to professionals and other users via text.
-* 6. **Detection of drug abuse behaviours:** Various scenarios can be presented to the user and their input can be analysed for using drug related vocabulary.
+* 6. **Detection of drug abuse behaviours:** The application presents the user with various scenarios and analyzes their input to detect drug related vocabulary.

 ## About

-This app was inspired by LumoHacks topic of mental health issues in veterans and first responders.
-BritherTime has multiple functionalities such as providing a support group for the people at risk of depression while keeping it anonymous, confidential, and therapeutic.
-This app consits of a wall where the users can share their thoughts anonymously.
-The users can play a game, answer a series of questions about some real life situations and based on their answers, the app will analyze their risk of depression.
-This app uses machine learning to evaluate the language used in the user responses and rank them based on their risk of depression.
-The list of users with higher risk will be presented to a group of trained professionals where they can chose to reach out to the user via an emailing system.
+BrighterTime was inspired by LumoHacks’ topic of mental health issues in veterans and first responders.
+The app has multiple functionalities such as providing an anonymous, confidential, and therapeutic support group for people who are at risk of depression.
+It also consists of a “Wall” feature where the users can share their thoughts anonymously.
+Users can play games while answering a series of questions about real life situations which will be evaluated.
+BrighterTime incorporates machine learning to determine a user’s risk of depression based on their language and responses.
+High risk users are presented to a group of trained professionals who optionally reach out to the user via an emailing system.

 ## Technical